 Prof. Dr. med.
 Christina Haubrich

 Professor Dr. med.
 Christina Haubrich is a specialist in neurology.
-She has experience and a lot of passion for her patients.
-As part of her medical work at the University Clinic Aachen, she has already set up and successfully established an outpatient clinic for diagnostics and treatment of neurovegetative disorders.
+She brings experience and a lot of passion for her patients.
+As part of her medical work at the University Clinic in Aachen, she has already set up and successfully established an outpatient clinic for the diagnosis and treatment of neurovegetative disorders.

-With the ANS Clinic in the "Neuro Praxis Düsseldorf", she established the diagnosis and therapy of neurovegetative complaints and diseases of the autonomic nervous system for the first time under one roof with other medical specialties.
+With the ANS Clinic in the "Neuro Praxis Düsseldorf" in 2017, she established the diagnostics and therapy of neurovegetative complaints and diseases of the autonomic nervous system for the first time under one roof with other medical specialties.

 In addition to her medical work, she moved several times to the University of Cambridge, UK, for her research work.
 Most recently she was Visiting Professor at Addenbrooke’s Hospital, Cambridge, UK.
 Her scientific work focuses on acute-traumatic and neurodegenerative diseases, which can lead to disorders of the autonomic nervous system and cerebral blood flow.